-How to Become a Doctor in the UK: A Complete Guide for Indian Graduates (2025)
+How to Become a Doctor in the UK: A Complete Guide for Indian Students 2026

 Is an Indian MBBS Degree Valid in the UK?

 This is the first and most crucial question for any aspiring doctor from India.
-The answer is yes, an MBBS degree from a recognised Indian university is valid and acknowledged in the UK.
-However, the degree alone does not grant you the license to practice medicine.
-To ensure that all doctors, regardless of where they trained, meet the same high standards, the UK requires international medical graduates (IMGs) to pass a specific licensing examination.
+The answer is yes, an MBBS degree from a recognized Indian university is valid and acknowledged in the United Kingdom.
+However, the degree alone does not grant you an automatic “right to practice”.
+To ensure that an Indian MBBS degree valid in the UK for your specific career path, you must meet the stringent standards set by the General Medical Council (GMC).

 scholar_hat